 The following list reflects coaches who appeared on the previous (2017) version of this list, but who have since been removed for various reasons.
 They are listed in alphabetical order.

-Bob Stoops – Formerly the head coach of football at the University of Oklahoma, Bob Stoops announced his retirement in June of 2017, prior to the start of this season.
+Bob Stoops – Formerly the head coach of football for the University of Oklahoma Sooners, Bob Stoops announced his retirement in June 2017, prior to the start of this season.

-Charlie Strong – Currently the head coach of football at the University of South Florida, Charlie Strong saw a significant drop in salary this season after his severance pay package from the University of Texas ended.
+Charlie Strong – Currently the head coach of football for the University of South Florida Bulls, Charlie Strong saw a significant drop in salary this season after his severance pay package from the University of Texas ended.

-Hugh Freeze – Formerly the head coach of football at the University of Mississippi, Hugh Freeze was fired following a scandal involving the “morals clause” of his contract.
+Hugh Freeze – Formerly the head coach of football for the University of Mississippi Rebels, Hugh Freeze was fired following a scandal involving the “morals clause” of his contract.
 The firing happened prior to this season.

-Sean Miller – The head coach of men’s basketball, Sean Miller, just is not making enough money to be on the list this year, with a current annual salary of $2,200,000
+Sean Miller – The head coach of men’s basketball for the University of Arizona Wildcats, Sean Miller, just is not making enough money to be on the list this year, with a current annual salary of $2,200,000

-Mark Richt – The head coach of football at the University of Miami, Mark Richt’s salary information was not available this year, so he could not be accurately ranked.
+Mark Richt – The head coach of football for the University of Miami Hurricanes, Mark Richt’s salary information was not available this year, so he could not be accurately ranked.

 The 25 Highest Paid College Football Coaches in 2018